Debjitdj/DynamicCalendarLibrary/README.md

 # MyDynamicCalendarLibrary
 This is an Android Library for developer to use customized calendar with all type of views and features, like Month View, Week View, Day View, Agenda, Add Events, Add Holiday etc. So all of these features contain in one calendar.
+There are also some other features which are not mentioned here.
+I will try to add them whenever I get some free time.
+Similarly, there are some bugs and I'm trying my best to fix them as soon as possible.
 <br>
 Example is available in app module.